llvm/llvm-project/mlir/docs/Tutorials/Toy/Ch-4.md

-MLIR provides a set of always available-hooks for certain core transformations, as seen in the [previous chapter](Ch-3.md), where we registered some canonicalizations via a hook on our operations (`getCanonicalizationPatterns`).
+MLIR provides a set of always available-hooks for certain core transformations, as seen in the [previous chapter](Ch-3.md), where we registered some canonicalization via a hook on our operations (`getCanonicalizationPatterns`).
 However, these types of hooks don't really scale well.
 Therefore, a more generic solution was designed, in the form of [interfaces](../../Interfaces.md), to make the MLIR infrastructure as extensible as the representation.
 Interfaces provide